Black Magic (Little Mix song): Critical reception

-Chart performance
+Commercial performance

 "Black Magic" entered at number one on the UK Singles Chart, becoming Little Mix's first UK number-one since their 2012 single "Wings".
-It spent three consecutive weeks at number one, becoming the longest-running number-one by a girl group since "About You Now" by Sugababes in 2007.
+It was the first song by an all-female group to reach number one since "I Love It" by Icona Pop in 2013, and it spent three consecutive weeks at number one, becoming the longest-running number-one by a girl group since "About You Now" by Sugababes in 2007.
 In its first week, the song had combined sales of 112,684, including 1.19 million streams.
 In its second week the song remained at number one and had combined sales of 65,720, including almost 1.88 million streams.
 In its third week the song continued at number one with combined sales of 59,887, including 1.97 million streams.
+It was the sixth-biggest selling song in the UK between June and August 2015.
 On 13 November 2015, the song was certified platinum in the United Kingdom for combined sales exceeding 600,000, becoming the first single by a UK girl group in more than a decade to achieve a platinum certification.
-The song was ranked as the sixth biggest summer song of 2015 by the Official Charts Company.
+In 2019, "Black Magic" was named the fifth-biggest selling girl group single in the UK between 1994 and 2019.
+As of November 2022, it was one of the top 200 most-streamed songs of all time in the UK.

 On the Irish Singles Chart, "Black Magic" peaked at number three.
 In Australia, the song debuted at number 25 on the Australian Singles Chart and peaked at number eight two weeks later.
 The song also charted on both Ultratip Belgian airplay charts, where it peaked at number four and number 37 on the Flanders and Wallonia charts, respectively.
 It also topped the European digital downloads chart.
 On the Israeli television airplay chart, the song peaked at number five.

 In the United States, the song entered at number 99 on the US Billboard Hot 100 in the week ending 29 August 2015, becoming the group's first entry on the chart since "Wings".
 In its second week on the Billboard Hot 100, it climbed 31 spots to number 68; it achieved a new peak of 67 in its third week on the Hot 100, becoming the group's highest charting US single to date.